jupyter/accessibility/docs/funding/google-season-of-docs-2023.md

 Your proposal title should be short and specific.
 “Update ORGNAME Contributor Guide” is a good proposal title.
 “Documentation Improvements” is too vague; “Update Sections 5,7,23,99 of Contributor Guide, Create FAQ, and Create Style Guide” is too long.
 -->

-Create foundational accessibility documentation for JupyterLab
+Create foundational user-focused accessibility documentation for JupyterLab

 # About your organization